Covid Testing – not to be sniffed at!

 P-O Life readers have shared their experiences, and mentioned coming up against difficulties during the process.

-To make your life easier, we have researched and found a reliable test provider, Zavamed, whose tests and Fit to Fly/Fit to Travel certificates are accepted by all major airlines and airports, as well as Eurostar, Eurotunnel and ferry travel providers.
+To make your life easier, we have researched and found a reliable test provider, Zavamed, whose Day 2 tests are accepted by all major airlines and airports, as well as Eurostar, Eurotunnel and ferry travel providers.

-What’s more, you can get 10% off the usual price using the promotional code below when booking online here.
+What’s more, you can get 10% off the usual price using the promotional code below when booking online using the above links.